agileHRI/arise_documentation/docs/source/getting-started.rst

 .. _overall_introduction:
 Overall Introduction to the ARISE Framework
 -------------------------------------------
-The ARISE framework is an open-source software stack designed to accelerate the agile and cost-effective development of collaborative robotics applications.
-It integrates core technologies like Vulcanexus, FIWARE, and ROS4HRI, offering an all-in-one middleware solution along with a portfolio of reusable robot skills, specifically tailored for perform industrial tasks in collaborative robotics applications.
+The ARISE framework is an open-source software stack which targets the intersection between intelligent robotics, middleware technologies, and IIoT applications.
+It is specially designed to accelerate the agile and cost-effective development of collaborative robotics applications.

+ARISE combines three core technologies (Vulcanexus, FIWARE, and ROS4HRI) in an all-in-one middleware solution along with
+collection of reusable robot skills and IIoT features which are specifically tailored to support human-robot collaboration in industrial tasks.

 .. _next_steps:
 Next Steps